orthanq/orthanq/README.md

 Orthanq is under active development.

+## Installation

+Orthanq is available as a Bioconda package and can be installed via:

+    mamba install orthanq

 ## Building for development and manual installation

 The easiest way to build Orthanq is via Conda/Mamba.